HiAmara/HiAmara/README.md

 - 👋 Hi, I’m @HiAmara, I'm an Engineering Student
 - 👀 I’m interested in Data Science
-- 🌱 I’m currently learning OCR in Python using Tessereact, and Data Visualization in R
+- 🌱 I’m currently learning OCR in Python and Data Visualization in R
-- 🛠️ Projects and Classes I will be working on this Semester: OCR, building a Statistical Model to analyze pharmaceutical supply chains, Introduction to Data Visualization in R, Data Driven Algorithms in Vehicle Technology
+- 🛠️ Other Projects and Classes I will be working on this Semester: building a Knowledge Graph to analyze pharmaceutical supply chains, Data Driven Algorithms in Vehicle Technology